rihikajain/react-2025/README.md

-a practise project of react
+a practice project of react.js